Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 I used a sound meter to measure noise from a few feet away, and here are the results.

 The noisiest options are the Dyson V10 and V11, nearing the 80-decibel mark.
-Not far behind are the Tineco A10 and A11, also surpassing the 75-decibels.
+Not far behind are the Tineco A10 and A11, also surpassing the 75-decibel mark.
 Surprisingly, the Pure One S12 is the least noisy at just a little over 70 decibels.

 Ergonomics comparison

-Out of the seven vacuums featured here, I like the V7 MotorHead the best when it comes to ergonomics since it’s the lightest.
-It steers the best, avoiding furniture with ease.
+Out of the seven vacuums featured here, I like the V7 MotorHead the best in terms of ergonomics, as it’s the lightest.
+It steers the best, effortlessly avoiding furniture.

 The V8 is also good despite being slightly bulkier.
 While the V10 and V11 offer above-average maneuverability, their size makes it more tiring to use over long stretches.